This article includes:

 Flooded suction pumps can be used in many different pump applications.
 They also have their advantages and disadvantages, which must be taken into consideration when making a slurry pump selection for your application.

 What is a Flooded Suction Pump?

-As the name suggests, a flooded suction pump is designed to work by being gravity-fed the fluid that is to be pumped.
+A flooded suction pump is designed to work by being gravity-fed the fluid that is to be pumped.
 This type of pump does not require a method of priming the fluid.
 There are numerous types of flooded suction pumps.
 A flood suction pump application is unlike a submersible pump application.
-In a flooded suction pump application, the pump and the pump motor are located outside of the liquid to be pumped.
+In a flooded suction pump application, the pump and the pump motor are located outside of the fluid to be pumped.
 Whereas, in a submersible pump application the pump and the pump motor are located inside of the fluid that is to be pumped.
-In flooded suction pump applications it is common that electrically driven pumps with a variable frequency drive (VFD) or a soft-start.
+In flooded suction pump applications it is common that electrically driven pumps with a variable frequency drive (VFD) or soft-start are used.
 A VFD makes sure that the pump startup is monitored correctly and can also monitor the speed or rpm of the pump in order to control the flow and pressure of the pump.
 A less common power source for a flooded suction pump is a direct drive diesel-driven pump.
 This can be found in outside hopper pump applications for sand and gravel pumping, mining, drilling mud pumping, etc.

 It is important to make sure the material that will be pumped is not too thick or viscous, otherwise, it may have a hard time correctly feeding to the pump, resulting in air pockets.
 The fluid needs to be constantly feeding the pump to prevent damage to the pump and equipment.
 If the material is too thick, a vacuum pump or self-priming pump may be necessary to help the fluid flow into the pump to prevent too much air buildup.

 Advantages and Disadvantages of Flooded Suction Pumps